Tomas2D/create-react-app/packages/react-scripts/custom/README.md

 ## Before publishing

-Try to create a new project locally and run `yarn start` at least.
+Try to create a new project locally and at least run `yarn start`.